salarcode/BinaryBuffers/README.md

 ```

 ## Additional Goodies
+Use `StreamBufferWriter` as a drop in replacement for `BinaryWriter` to get 5% ~ 10% improvement in performance.
 Use `StreamBufferReader` as a drop in replacement for `BinaryReader`.
 Note that there is no performance benefit in using `StreamBufferReader`, it just helps widen the use of `IBufferReader`.

 Use `ResetBuffer` method in `BinaryBufferReader` instead of creating a new one and have less allocations!